-Lynn Nottage's SWEAT Adds Another Week at The Public
+Lynn Nottage's SWEAT Opens Tonight at The Public Theater

-The Public Theater announced today that the New York Premiere of SWEAT by Lynn Nottage has been extended one week.
-Directed by Kate Whoriskey, SWEAT begins performances on Tuesday, October 18 and was originally scheduled to run through Sunday, November 20.
-It will now run through Sunday, November 27 with an official press opening on Thursday, November 3.
+Directed by Kate Whoriskey, SWEAT began performances on Tuesday, October 18 and was originally scheduled to run through Sunday, November 20.
+It will now run through Sunday, December 4, 2016.

-The Public presents the New York premiere of SWEAT, the "extraordinarily moving drama" (The New York Times) by the Pulitzer Prize-winning playwright of Ruined, Lynn Nottage.
+The Public presents the New York premiere of SWEAT by the Pulitzer Prize-winning playwright of Ruined, Lynn Nottage.
 With warm humor and tremendous heart, Sweat tells the story of a group of friends who have spent their lives sharing drinks, secrets and laughs while working together on the line of a factory floor.
 But when layoffs and picket lines begin to chip away at their trust, the friends find themselves pitted against each other in the hard fight to stay afloat.
 Kate Whoriskey directs this stunning new play about the collision of race, class, family and friendship, and the tragic, unintended costs of community without opportunity.

 Public Theater Member and Partner tickets can be accessed now by calling (212) 967-7555, www.publictheater.org, or in person at the Taub Box Office at The Public Theater at 425 Lafayette Street.
 Single tickets will be available on Tuesday, August 23.
 Member tickets are priced at $60 and single tickets start at $85.
 Post-show talkbacks with the creative team are scheduled to take place immediately following the performances on Wednesday, November 9 and Wednesday, November 16.The Library at The Public is open nightly for food and drinks, beginning at 5:00 p.m., and Joe's Pub at The Public continues to offer some of the best music in the city.